Guillermo-Hidalgo-Gadea/Seminar-ComputationalEthology/_sources/1_IntroductionToComputationalEthology.md

 * A new, tech-savvy generation of students is needed willing to cooperate in interdisciplinary teams of biologists, psychologists and computer scientists
 * 3D tracking needs multiple cameras and triangulation, or specialized depth sensors to capture a complete picture of behavior.
 Skeleton vs surface?
 * Generalization: specialized trackers for specific individuals, many methods and no standards, machine teaching is still time consuming, transfer learning, active learning, self-supervised learning
-* Discovery: handcraftet criteria, supervised machine learning, new behaviors, unsupervised learning
+* Discovery: handcrafted criteria, supervised machine learning, new behaviors, unsupervised learning

 ## Describing Behavior
 Working on a new understanding of behavior quantification will need a standardized language to describe behavior.
 Lets get started with {numref}`terminology`: